valentinvl1/scraper_website/API_README.md

 The Dockerfile:
 - Uses Python 3.13-slim
+- Installs Playwright Chromium browser (recommended for Docker)
-- Installs Chromium and ChromeDriver for Selenium
+- Installs Chromium and ChromeDriver for Selenium (as fallback)
 - Installs uv for dependency management
 - Exposes port 8000